ijayhub/virtual-health/README.md

 **Backend (Firebase):**

-- I utilized Firebase Firestore to design a secure database schema for storing patient information and appointment details.

 - I implemented functionalities using Firebase Authentication to allow patients to register, sign in, and manage their appointments.

 **Frontend (React):**